Three Essentials of Effective Writing

 In the middle of the sixth inning of a crucial game in the pennant race, John, the league leader batting third, weakly but precisely hit on the nose the ball pitched with great velocity by the sure-to-be Hall of Fame hurler who had won his last five starts in an overwhelming fashion while going the whole nine innings and who therefore presented an intimidating image to anyone facing him, especially as the shadows lengthened over the mound, obscuring the mechanics of his delivery and rendering it difficult even to see the spheroid as it curved its sinuous way toward the plate, behind which were the umpire, ready to say “ball” or “strike,” and the catcher, prepared for whatever was about to happen.

 Isn’t it pretty to write so?
-To answer this question, escape into the highly addictive How to Write a Sentence by Stanley Fish and then, and only then, treat yourself to the timeless Elements of Style by William Strunk Jr. And don’t forget to revisit our article on how to read a book, for, as Stephen King likes to say, “If you want to be a writer, you must do two things above all others: read a lot and write a lot.”
+To answer this question, escape into the highly addictive How to Write a Sentence by Stanley Fish and then, and only then, treat yourself to the timeless The Elements of Style by William Strunk Jr. And don’t forget to revisit our article on how to read a book, for, as Stephen King likes to say, “If you want to be a writer, you must do two things above all others: read a lot and write a lot.”

 What’s Your Reaction?